 MY GREATEST HITS: ONE MILLION Clicks From STARDOM

 Why do I write?
 Why do we create?
-A vast question.
-We even write to answer that question.
-What I am sure of is: art creates a bridge between strangers because we’re not actually strangers at all.
-We're stubbornly, collectively, sometimes wonderfully human.
+That might be a stupid question.
+We probably write to answer that question.
+What I am sure of is: art creates a bridge between strangers to help prove we’re not actually strangers at all.
+We're stubbornly, collectively, occasionally wonderfully human.

 A friend once told me: “Anybody over 50 still writing songs has a mental illness.”
-He might be right.
-Maybe it’s neurotic compulsion.
+If he was actually referring specifically to me, he's quite right, to quote Supertramp.
+Part of it is neurotic compulsion.
 But maybe what appears to be madness is actually devotion.

 This human has written songs for decades.
 I marvel at how the person I used to be, excited and lost in writing—and just plain lost—is still here with me, right now in the warm light of this Vancouver morning, thinking about songs.